When selling your home, you generally have two options: sell your house ‘as is’ or renovate and aspire to earn more dollars down the line.

 The main purpose of a house renovation is to attract potential buyers easily and boost the whole property’s sale.

 If you have problematic areas at home, it would be best to have them repaired or replaced before you market your property.
-Moreover, if you want to enhance its sale potential, it’s highly recommended to do either space remodeling or space renovation.
+Moreover, if you want to enhance its sale potential, it’s highly recommended to do either space remodelling or space renovation.
 You may create something new to add to the value of a space or restore its original state—good as new.

 Here are some simple projects you can pursue: